raulmejia/Druggifier_Code/README.md

-This repo retakes this approach https://www.frontiersin.org/articles/10.3389/fphar.2018.00905/full
+This repo describes the approach used in https://www.frontiersin.org/articles/10.3389/fphar.2018.00905/full

 Modules: